MattSolutions/UalaCities/README.md

 # UalaCities

 A Swift iOS application developed as part of the Ualá mobile challenge.
-The app fetches a list of approximately 200,000 cities from a remote JSON source, allows users to search through them using prefix matching, view them on a map, and save favorites for quick access.
+The app fetches a list of approximately 200,000 cities, allows users to search through them using prefix matching, view them on a map, and save favorites for quick access.

 ## Architecture